 There is a detailed article on this site about proper Cyclecomputer Installation.

 A wireless computer has a second battery in the sensing unit, which transmits a radio signal.
 As the battery weakens, speed readings become flaky, and finally quit entirely.
-To get any reading at all, the sensor must be installed on the front wheel.
+To get any reading at all with most wireless computers, the sensor must be installed on the front wheel.
 On a small-wheel bicycle, you might violate the rule about installing the magnet close to the hub, to get the sensor closer to the computer.

 It may also help to install the computer below the handlebar.
-There are special brackets available to install computers (and lights) on the handlebar stem.
+Special brackets are available to install computers (and lights) on a handlebar stem.
 Tilting the computer forward or backward on the handlebar also can prevent it from responding to the sensor, by misaligning its internal antenna.
 This can be a special problem on a recumbent.

 The better models of Avocet computers work on a different principle from all others.
 The Avocet sensor is not a magnetic switch, but a coil of wire.
 As the 20-pole magnet ring rotates past the coil in the sensor, a small electric current is generated.
 You can test this with an AC voltmeter.
 Spinning the wheel by hand, you should be able to measure an AC voltage of around 50 millivolts at the handlebar terminals.

-If you test with a continuity tester or ohmmeter, you should get continuity regardless of magnet position.
+If you test with a continuity tester or ohmmeter, you should get continuity -- though not a complete short circuit -- regardless of magnet position.
 Unlike most cyclecomputers, the Avocet system allows you to replace just the wire, without replacing the sensor or the handlebar mount.

-(The Avocet models 15 and 25 use conventional reed switches with single spoke magnets.)
+(The Avocet models 15 and 25, and others, use conventional reed switches with single spoke magnets.)

 Turn the wheel forward and backward just a couple of inches as rapidly as you can conveniently, so that the one magnet keeps going back and forth near the sensor.
 You should get a speed reading, even if it is only 1 or 2 mph.
 Repeat this test for each of the four magnets.
 If you don't get a speed reading from all four, you need to re-position the sensor.